opentok/OpenTok-Ruby-SDK/README.md

 ### API-key and secret

 Request your api-key and secret at <http://www.tokbox.com/opentok/tools/js/apikey>.
-You can use the staging environment for testing.
-The gem uses this staging environment by default.

 ### OpenTokSDK